Greg Holst: Coaching career

 After the end of his playing days, Holst returned to his native Canada, where he started a hockey school, and then returned to Austria to pursue his coaching career.
 He coached second-division side EHC Wattens in 1996-97, before joining the coaching staff of the Austrian ice hockey federation in 1997.
 Until 2002, he served in various positions, including head coach of the U18 and U20 national teams and assistant coach of the men’s national team.

 Holst was named head coach of EC VSV of the Austrian top-tier in 2002.
 During his six-year tenure, he led the club to the 2006 Austrian championship and to the finals in 2003, 2004, 2007.

 He took over the head coaching job at HC TWK Innsbruck in December 2008 and remained in that position until the remainder of the season.
 Holst served as head coach of Ritten Sport of the Italian Serie A in 2011-12 and returned to EC VSV in June 2015 to become director of the club's youth program.
 In November 2015, he took over the head coaching job.

-In November 2018, Holst becomes head coach of EK Zell am See of the Alps Hockey League.
+In November 2018, Holst was named head coach of EK Zell am See of the Alps Hockey League.
+He coached for one season.